Ah, the armies of aging. They march down your street and right into your life, and there’s not a whole lot you can do about it.

 - 6 Best beard dyes 2018

-- How to make your beard to dye for (Dying your beard – a simple, 10 illustrated guide)
+- How to make your beard to dye for (Dying your beard – A simple, 10-step illustrated guide)

 - What’s the difference?
 Beard dye or hair dye?